 It is reported that UPI is providing innovative technical standards for bank card payment network organizations in the countries and regions along the Belt and Road in Central and Eastern Europe, Central Asia and Southeast Asia.
 For example, UPI will sign the cooperation agreements with the central banks or local payment networks of Uzbekistan, Bulgaria, Serbia, Ukraine and Belarus.
 At the same time, UPI is also committed to accelerating the launch of UnionPay QR code standards overseas, and promoting the adoption of UnionPay QR code technical standards as local industry standards by regulators in Southeast Asia and other areas.

-2019-04-23UnionPay payment services now available at Chinese embassies/consulates in 30 countries and regions
+2020-01-13UnionPay payment services now available in the Chinese embassies and consulates in 36 countries and regions

-2019-04-23UnionPay credit card issued by local bank in Malaysia for the first time
+2019-12-24UnionPay credit cards issued on large scale in Bangladesh for the first time